The Data Model

 Standardized, predictable data may be used to form resolvable, reciprocal links to internal and external relationships between data objects, such as hosts to parasites or specimens to GenBank accessions.
 Those links, in turn, allow asking cross-resource questions, such as “what parasites of Canis are documented in Arctos?”
 Arctos was the first collection management system to develop reciprocal linkages between specimens and GenBank sequence data, thereby establishing the current standard for specimen-specific unique identifiers.

-Arctos data are available online as HTML and through various services (e.g., RDF, JSON, XML).
+Arctos data and management tools are available online as HTML and through various services (e.g., RDF, JSON, XML).
 Data are updated frequently, and new or changed records are refreshed within 24 hours.
 All Arctos data, unless explicitly restricted by Curators, are available for use.
 Upon request, Arctos will provide DataCite DOIs for arbitrary Arctos “nodes,” including specimens and media.
-DOIs are persistent, globally-unique, protocol-agnostic identifiers that remain stable through URL, system, or protocol changes, making DOI-bearing data resolvable to specimen records into the foreseeable future.
+DOIs are persistent, globally-unique, protocol-agnostic identifiers that remain stable through URL, system, or protocol changes, making DOI-bearing data resolvable to cataloged records into the foreseeable future.

 - GeoLocate provides semi-automated georeferencing.
 Specimens and media have an inline “thumbnail map” that is dynamically generated via Google Enterprise tools.
 BerkeleyMapper provides more sophisticated mapping capabilities, including error representation and range map overlays.
 Spatial query capabilities are powered by Google Maps, and coordinates are transformed into standardized descriptive searchable text via reverse georeferencing services.
-Similar services check and suggest coordinates in locality editing forms.
+Similar locality services check and suggest coordinates in locality editing forms.

 - Taxonomy classification data comes from both local data and GlobalNames services.